 I highly recommend The Garden Classroom for families and schools.
 It could be used equally well in classrooms (whether you have a school garden or not) and in your own backyard no matter the size.

 Buy a copy for yourself or your classroom.
-Buy a copy as a gift for your child’s teacher.
-Buy a copy for your kids and for the next generation.
+Or buy a copy as a gift for your child’s teacher.
+However you do it, you’ll really be doing it for your kids and for the next generation.

 And now let’s all get outside in the garden already!